Axway-API-Management-Plus/PKI_Client_Mutual_Auth/README.md

 ```
 • Download the CertificateAuthSample*.xml policy file.
-• There are several options to import this file, including Team Development, REST API, and sample scripted options included with the Axway solution.
+• Import file.
 The simplest way however is to open Policy Studio and select 'File --> Import --> Import Configuration Fragment'.
 ```

 ## Usage